 - How Much Compensation Do You Get For Assault?

 - If you’ve suffered an injury caused by a defective seat, this guide to broken chair accident claims may be of interest.
 It explains the criteria to make a claim, compensation payouts, and how we can help you.

 Although we have aimed to provide guidance on how much compensation for an eye injury at work in the UK, and other eye injury claims, we understand you may still have questions.

-Please get in touch on the number above if you need any further assistance making your eye injury compensation claim.
+Please contact us at the number above if you need any further assistance with your eye injury compensation claim.